Hojano/DRIFTS-analysis/README.md

 # DRIFTS-analysis
 ## Description
+NOTE: active version is now on GitLab (https://git.science.uu.nl/icc-coders/drifts-analysis-package).
+This version will not be kept up-to-date.

 This repository contains my DRIFTS_package.
 Among others, the package can be used to import .dx files, logfiles and GC data from various IR setups from Bruker.

 ## Installation